cleester/cxx_prog_env/README.md

 git clone https://github.com/cleester/cxx_prog_env.git

 Next, bring up VSCode.
-After yoou bring up VSCode, you will need to install the some extentions (click the "building blocks" ono the left menu).
+After you bring up VSCode, you will need to install the some extensions (click the "building blocks" ono the left menu).
 These extensions are from Microsoft.
 * Mac
   * Dev Containers
 * Windows